omise/omise-ios/README.md

 #### Creating a Card Token

 Normally, merchants must not send credit or debit card data to their own servers.
-So, in order to collect a credit card payment from a customer, merchants will need to first *tokenize* the credit card data using Opn Payments API and then use the generated token in place of the card data.
+To collect a credit card payment from a customer, merchants will need to first *tokenize* the credit card data using Opn Payments API and then use the generated token in place of the card data.
 You can tokenize credit card data by creating and initializing